Madeira wine: The OG Patriotic Wine

 What Is Madeira Wine

 Early commerce to the Americas relied on the trade winds – the prevailing easterly winds that circle the Earth near the equator.
-The trade winds pass the island of Madeira, creating a natural stopping point for ships heading west.
+The trade winds pass the island create a natural stopping point for ships heading west.

 Madeira was already incredibly popular by the 16th century and America wanted in.
 But there was a snag.